Thomas (1785 ship): Career

 Thomas had left Bristol with 36 crew members and she returned with 25.
 She had reached St Vincent with 27 of her original crew, discharged three there, and enlisted one additional man before sailing for Bristol.

 This voyage and the subsequent ones took place under the provisions of Dolben's Act.
 Dolben's Act limited the number of enslaved people that British slave ships could transport, based on the ships' tons burthen.
 It was the first British legislation passed to regulate shipping of captives.
 At a burthen of 240 tons, the cap would have been 379 slaves.
 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.
 Dolben's Act apparently resulted in some reduction in the numbers of slaves carried per vessel, and possibly in mortality.

 In 1788–1789, James Jones, Thomas's owner, had nine enslaving vessels at sea or on the coast of Africa.
 He estimated that the Act reduced the number of captives his vessels were allowed to carry by a number equivalent to 23% of the pre-Act total.
 For Thomas, the estimate was a reduction of 130 captives, from 520 to 290, or 31%.

 5th enslaving voyage (1789–1790): Captain Phillips sailed from Bristol on 28 October 1789.
 Thomas acquired captives at New Calabar.
 She arrived at St Vincent and then Jamaica, with John Smith, master, on 25 May 1790, with 305 captives.
 She sailed for Bristol on 13 July and arrived there on 30 August.

 Thomas had left Bristol with 33 crew members.
 She had taken on three crew members at Anamoboe on 5 January 1790 after six crew members had mutinied and had been transferred to Pomona on 1 January.
 She arrived at St Vincent with 21 crew members, and discharged two for mutiny.
 She took on two more men before she left Jamaica, and arrived at Bristol with 20 men, one having died on the return voyage.

 She underwent lengthening in 1790–1791.

 6th enslaving voyage (1791–1792): Captain Thomas Phillips sailed from Bristol on 26 February 1791.
 Thomas started acquiring captives at New Calabar on 23 April.
 Thomas acquired 463 captives, 237 males and 226 females.
 Five men and four women died on the coast.
 Phillips relanded ten men and one woman, and trans-shipped 150 captives.

 Thomas sailed from Africa on 7 September, and arrived at Kingston, Jamaica, on 9 November.
 Thomas had had left Africa with 293 captives and landed 280, for a loss rate of 4%.
 She sailed from Kingston on 20 December, and arrived at Bristol on 8 February 1792.